lichengxue/Rutgers-MSE/mse_logs.md

 > Why is this important?
 > Because it will teach me what each error introduced to the system will do.
 This will give me a better understanding of the OM.

+## 09/11/2025 log

+- Making improvements to `bsb_mse_example_01.R` to store run time information as well as generate separate folders for Reports.
+- Made a script named `bsb_mse_example_03.R` that will be specifying the estimation model the same as the operating model
+- Making the following changes to the estimation model and looking at different outcomes
+  - `move_em$prior_sigma` set to 1 (from 0.2) - Not greater difference other than